- House maintenance and tradespeople in Christchurch & East Dorset factsheet

 • Plumbing - Tap repairs and replacement, bath and sink traps unblocked, internal leaks fixed, WC flushing faults rectified, radiators bled, baths and sinks sealed, washing machines and dishwashers plumbed in.

-• Security and Safety – Window and door locks, spy holes and door chains fitted, smoke detectors, supply and fit key safes
+• Security and Safety – Window and door locks, spy holes and door chains fitted, smoke detectors, supply and fit key safes, grab rails.

 • Gardening – Weeding, mowing lawns, planting flowers and shrubs, trimming hedges, pruning.